Self-Determined Career Paths

 When Shrub Oak students graduate they will have:

-- Employment portfolios with salient vocational assessment information about their strengths, abilities, and individual characteristics, including video snapshots of themselves working at varied worksites.
+- Created employment portfolios with salient vocational assessment information about their strengths, abilities, and individual characteristics including video snapshots of themselves working at varied worksites.

 - Been active participants in planning their employment intervention.